Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

 \begin{introthm} If $\cC$ and $\cD$ are mixed admissible MFTPCs of the same type, then there is a strongly equivariant equivalence $\cC \simeq \cD$ intertwining the labels of simple objects. \end{introthm}

-Next, we construct explicit examples of restricted MFTPCs arising from classical highest weight theory, namely, as subquotients of parabolic categories $\cO$ for the usual general linear Lie algebra.
-In particular, given a fixed type $\Xi$ and an integer $m$, we construct categorifications $\cO^{\Xi}_m$ of level $m$ restricted MFTPCs in terms of stable limits of subquotients of usual parabolic categories $\cO$ -- that is, each $\cO^{\Xi}_m$ is a suitable subquotient of parabolic category $\cO$ for $\fgl_N$ for sufficiently large integer $N$.
-This step requires some combinatorial analysis of linkage for parabolic categories $\cO$.
-Refer to Theorem \ref{thm:construct_mftp} for a precise statement of the following theorem.
+We construct examples of restricted MFTPCs arising from classical representation theory using subquotients of parabolic categories $\cO$ for the usual general linear Lie algebra.
+Precisely, for any type $\Xi$ and integer $m$, we construct restricted categorifications $\cO^{\Xi}_m$ of level $m$ in terms of usual parabolic categories $\cO$.
+This step uses the combinatorics of linkage for parabolic categories $\cO$.

 \begin{introthm} Any mixed admissible restricted MFTPC is equivalent to the Deligne tensor product of stable limits of subquotients of usual parabolic category $\cO$ for the general linear Lie algebra. \end{introthm}